 6. WAIVERS.
 Except as required in Section 2 above, Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Guarantor; and (c) any right to require that any action or proceeding be brought against the Enron Parties or any other person, or to require that the Duke Parties seek enforcement of any performance against any Enron Entity or any other person, prior to any action against Guarantor under the terms hereof.
 Except as to applicable statutes of limitation, no delay of the Duke Parties in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.
 Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Contracts.

 Guarantor may terminate this Guaranty by providing written notice of such termination to Counterparty and upon the effectiveness of such termination, Guarantor shall have no further liability hereunder, except as provided in the last sentence of this paragraph.
-No such termination shall be effective until five (5) business days after receipt by the Duke Parties of such termination notice.
+No such termination shall be effective until ten (10) Business Days after receipt by the Duke Parties of such termination notice.
 No such termination shall affect Guarantor’s liability with respect to any Transactions entered into prior to the time the termination is effective, which Transactions and the obligations of the Enron Parties with respect thereto under the Contracts, shall remain guaranteed pursuant to the terms of this Guaranty.

 7. NOTICE.
 Any Payment Demand, notice, request, instruction, correspondence or other document to be given hereunder by any party to another (herein collectively called “Notice”) shall be in writing and delivered personally or mailed by certified mail, postage prepaid and return receipt requested, or by telegram or telecopier, as follows: